onionhub/TIP/Pre-processing.md

 The first law helps us to preserve the space that a delta function can be exist and prevent us from manipulating a space to have a delta function in an undercut space of an image.
 The second law helps us to have a relativity concept in image processing by having an absolute space which delta function can be defined there.

-If the second law does not exist, we can not use the proposed filter as an edge enhancement or pre-processing tool; we can just use it as an edge-preserving tool.
+If the second law does not exist, we could not use the proposed filter as an edge enhancement or pre-processing tool; we could solely use it as an edge-preserving tool.